Nimodeyv/FFHB_v2023/README.md

 ## _50_Analyse_Championnat.ipynb
-This notebook is making a more analysis of the matchs and plot a summary plot show all the match, ranking and evolution of each match along the time.
+This notebook is making a more detailed analysis of the matchs and plot a summary pictures showing all the match, ranking and evolution of each match along the time.
 It uses Matplotlib library.
 Output is an image plot:
     './ANALYSE/Analyse_Equipes_U18.png'